mddazure/azure-vwan-microhack/README.md

 ### :point_right: Branch routes
 Now observe Effective Routes for onprem-vm.

+ In the portal, in the Properties view of the VM Overview blade, click on Networking.
+Then click on the name of the Network Interface.
+The NIC overview shows, under Support + troubleshooting click Effective routes.

+ Alternatively, in Cloud Shell, issue this command:

 `az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n onprem-nic --output table`

 :exclamation: Note that routes are present for the Spoke VNETs, pointing to the local VNET VPN Gateway.